 - Babies: clean your baby’s gums with a moist gauze pad after feedings.

 - Toddlers: brush your toddler’s teeth with a small, soft toothbrush.
 Don’t use toothpaste.

 - School-age children: brush your child’s teeth regularly with a soft-bristled toothbrush.
 Also, use a tiny amount of fluoride toothpaste.

-- Floss daily: floss your child’s teeth daily to remove remaining food from between teeth and from places that toothbrush can’t reach.
+- Floss daily: floss your child’s teeth daily to remove food particles from between teeth and from places that toothbrush can’t reach.

 - Limit foods and drinks high in sugar: encourage your child to eat healthy foods rich in proteins and calcium.
-Also, limit food and drinks high in sugars and refined carbs.
-And replace sugary snacks with fruits.
-In addition to, tell your child to drink water after sugary snacks or drinks.
+Also, limit foods and drinks high in sugars and refined carbs.
+Replace sugary snacks with fruits.
+Besides, tell your child to drink water after sugary snacks or drinks.

 - Visit the pediatric dentist regularly: to detect cavities earlier and treat them before it’s too late.
 Also, to check the growth and development of your child’s teeth.

 - Teeth help your child cut and grind food and pronounce words correctly.